 In recent years, the level of competition within the private mortgage insurance industry has been intense as many large mortgage lenders reduced the number of private mortgage insurers with whom they do business.
 At the same time, consolidation among mortgage lenders has increased the share of the mortgage lending market held by large lenders.
-During 2011 and the first quarter of 2012, approximately 9% and 10%, respectively, of our new insurance written was for loans for which one lender was the original insured, although revenue from such loans was significantly less than 10% of our revenues during each of those periods.
+During 2011 and the first six months of 2012, approximately 9% and 10%, respectively, of our new insurance written was for loans for which one lender was the original insured, although revenue from such loans was significantly less than 10% of our revenues during each of those periods.
 Our private mortgage insurance competitors include:

 - Genworth Mortgage Insurance Corporation,

 - United Guaranty Residential Insurance Company,

-- Radian Guaranty Inc.,
+- · Radian Guaranty Inc.,

-- CMG Mortgage Insurance Company, and
+- · CMG Mortgage Insurance Company, and

 - Essent Guaranty, Inc.

 As noted above, PMI Mortgage Insurance Company and Republic Mortgage Insurance Company ceased writing business in 2011.
 Based on public disclosures, these competitors approximated slightly more than 20% of the private mortgage insurance industry volume in the first half of 2011.
 Most of the market share of these two former competitors has gone to other mortgage insurers and not to us because, among other reasons, some competitors have materially lower premiums than we do on single premium policies, one of these competitors also uses a risk weighted pricing model that typically results in lower premiums than we charge on certain loans and one of these competitors has effectively delegated underwriting to the GSEs.
-We continuously monitor the competitive landscape and will make adjustments to our pricing and underwriting guidelines as warranted as long as they meet our return hurdles.
+We continuously monitor the competitive landscape and make adjustments to our pricing and underwriting guidelines as warranted.
 In the first quarter of 2012, we made changes to streamline our underwriting guidelines and lowered our premium rates on loans with credit scores of 760 or higher.
-In 2011 and the first quarter of 2012, loans with credit scores of 760 or higher represented approximately 55% and 54%, respectively, of our new insurance written.
+In each of 2011 and the first quarter of 2012, loans with credit scores of 760 or higher represented approximately 55% of our new insurance written.
 If the lower premium rates had been in place during 2011, our average premium rate on new business would have decreased from approximately 61 basis points to approximately 57 basis points, all other things being equal.
 While a decrease in premium rates on a significant portion of our new insurance written will reduce revenue, it is possible that our new insurance written will increase in the future as a result of the lower premium rates and it is unclear what the net effect of the changes will be on our future premiums.

-Until recently, the mortgage insurance industry had not had new entrants in many years.
+Until 2010 the mortgage insurance industry had not had new entrants in many years.
 In 2010, Essent Guaranty, Inc. began writing new mortgage insurance.
-Essent has publicly reported that one of its investors is JPMorgan Chase which is one of our customers.
-We understand that another new company is in the late stages of raising capital to enter the mortgage insurance business.
+Essent has publicly reported that one of our customers, JPMorgan Chase, is one of its investors.
+Another new company, NMI Holdings Inc., has recently raised \$550 million in order to enter the mortgage insurance business.
 The perceived increase in credit quality of loans that are being insured today, the deterioration of the financial strength ratings of the existing mortgage insurance companies and the possibility of a decrease in the FHA's share of the mortgage insurance market may encourage additional new entrants.